Suspect caught in fatal shooting of 3 U.Va. football players

 “The entire university community is grieving this morning,” a visibly strained Ryan said.
 “My heart is broken for the victims and their families and for all those who knew and loved them.”

-Students who were told to shelter in place as police searched for the gunman described terrifying hours as they hid in closets, dorm rooms, libraries and apartments.
-They listened to police scanners and tried to remember everything they were taught as children during active-shooter drills.

-Shannon Lake, a third-year student from Crozet, Virginia, ended up spending 12 hours with friends in a lab room, much of the time in a storage closet.
+Lake, a third-year student from Crozet, Virginia, ended up spending the night with friends in a lab room, much of the time in a storage closet.
 She thought a lot about the 2012 Sandy Hook Elementary School shooting, which left 20 children and six educators dead.

 “It just kind of brought all those feelings back up again, and reminded us that this is still an ongoing issue in our country, which is really sad,” Lake said.